Know before you Go – Uganda Travel Tips and Practical Advice

 Nothing is predictable but the wonders of Africa.
 Often the African ways may frustrate a Westerner.
 Things like lack of customer service – something improving, the indifference of wait-staff, hotel management at times can drive a Westerner crazy.

-Just before you lose your patience or sense of human – take a deep breath and realize that in many ways we may do things differently, but well have similar dreams of tomorrow
+Just before you lose your patience with Ugandan who is not getting what you want or before losing your sense of humor- take a deep breath and realize that in many ways we may do things differently, but well have similar dreams of tomorrow

 *Rely on your practical Common Sense along with a dash of adventure and awe along with a sprinkle of patience and a sense of Humor:“